LeonardoJost/MRExperiment/README.md

 The same random stimulus order is used for all blocks (practice and main), such that the next block continues after the last stimulus of the previous block.

 ## R Code
 R code is in all other files.
-Data folder contains some example data, so the code can be executed.
+The testData folder contains some example data, so the code can be executed.

+R code will read data from files in the specified folder and do some calculations (average participant data, outlier detection for mental rotation data, plotting and averages for mental rotation data) and contains code for basic statistical analysis (has to be adapted to individual case).

 ## Literature
 Jost, L., & Jansen, P. (2019).
 A novel approach to analyzing mirrored stimuli in chronometric mental rotation and description of a flexible extended library of stimuli.
 Unpublished manuscript.